Coloring Problems on Bipartite Graphs of Small Diameter: Surjective C6 -homomorphism

 Now, we prove the second part of the theorem.
-Let $f$ be an $H$-retraction of $G$.
+Let $f$ be a retraction of $G$ to $H$.
 Since $H$ is isomorphic to $C_6$, it suffices to extend $f$ to $G'$.
 Also, because the gadgets are symmetric, we just need to show how to extend $f$ to an $(h_1,h_4)$-gadget.
-So consider any $u\in X$.
+So consider any $u\in Y$.
 Figure~\ref{fig:lemma1} tells us how to extend $f$ to the $(h_1,h_4)$-gadget related to $u$ when $f(u)=h_1$ (considering $h'_1=h_1$), while Figure~\ref{fig:extendingDiagGadget} shows how to do it when $f(u)\in \{h_3,h_5\}$.
-Because $u\in X$, these are the only options.
+Because $u\in Y$ and $\{h_2,h_4,h_6\}\subseteq X$, these are the only options.

-Conversely, suppose that $G'$ has a $C_6$-compaction $f$, and write the target $C_6$ as $H'=(1,\ldots,6)$.
-We want to prove that $f(h_i) = i$, for every $i\in [6]$, so that $f$ also gives an $H$-retraction of $G$.
+Conversely, suppose that $G'$ has an edge-surjective $C_6$-homomorphism $f$, and write the target $C_6$ as $H'=(1,\ldots,6)$.
+We want to prove that $f(h_i) = i$, for every $i\in [6]$, so that $f$ also gives a retraction of $G$ to $H$.
 Note that if, at some point, we get that $f(h_i)=i$ either for every odd $i$, or for every even $i$, then we are done.

-First, we prove that $|f(X_H)|>1$.
-So suppose without loss of generality that $f(X_H) = 1$, and note that in this case $f(H)\subseteq \{1,2,6\}$.
-Because $G'$ is bipartite and $f$ is vertex-surjective, we know that $f^{-1}(4)\neq\emptyset$, and since $f^{-1}(4)\subseteq Y'$ we get a contradiction to property (\ref{i}) of the set $X_H$, since $Y'$ would not be dominated by $X_H$.
-We then may assume that $|f(X_H)| = 2$, since the proof is finished when it is equal to~3.
-This means that two vertices among $\{h_1,h_3,h_5\}$ get distinct images.
+First, we prove that $|f(Y_H)|>1$.
+So suppose without loss of generality that $f(Y_H) = 1$, and note that in this case $f(H)\subseteq \{1,2,6\}$.
+Because $G'$ is bipartite and $f$ is also vertex-surjective, we know that $f^{-1}(4)\neq\emptyset$, and since $f^{-1}(4)\subseteq X'$ we get a contradiction to Property (\ref{i}) of the set $Y_H$, since $X'$ would not be dominated by $Y_H$.
+We then may assume that $|f(Y_H)| = 2$, since the proof is finished when it is equal to~3.
+This means that 2 vertices among $\{h_1,h_3,h_5\}$ get distinct images.
 By relabeling $H'$ if necessary, we can assume that the possible cases are the following: